Zschiegner Refining Company: Ether

-One chemical that was initially found in the first assessment was ether, a colorless liquid that can easily be evaporated.
+Ether, a colorless liquid that can easily evaporate, was among the first chemicals to be detected at the site.
 Chemical exposure by inhaling or absorption through the skin can cause narcotic effects such as sleepiness or giddiness, eye irritation, irritation of skin, or respiratory system.

 Sodium peroxide

-Another chemical that was found was sodium peroxide.
-This is a yellow, white powder that is odorless, and one can get exposed to this chemical by inhaling this powder.
-Another way to get exposed by this chemical is simply by contact with the skin and eyes.
+Sodium peroxide, an odorless yellow-white powder, was detected at the site.
 When exposed, some symptoms include irritation, as well as chemical burns on the eyes, skin, and mucous membranes.